 When you mail this spring, please remember that past campaign results may not be indicative of what you can realistically expect as performance metrics.
 To play it safe, upgrade your list hygiene and add more days to your delivery schedule when you clear your mail dates.
 This will allow you to increase the probability of being in-home or in-office at the most opportune time to engage with new customers or donors.

 Be sure to test new creative and lists against your legacy files and mailing packages.
 It’s OK to re-test past winners along with former top lists and older segments of highly profitable lists.
 You may discover your next control package and a new combination of top-performing lists.
-It’s time to plan for success in 2018.
+It’s time to plan for success this year.

 If you are planning to send a direct marketing campaign this spring, contact Acculist a reputable e-mail and direct mail list brokerage.